goto40/woodland/cpp_tree_interpreter/README.md

 ./build/execute_tree examples/hello.json 5.9 3.
 5.1 1.8
 ```

-All examples yield the exepcted class index.
+All examples yield the expected class index.

 The Iris data is given as follows (examples):
 ```